-Twice each year, we offer 8-week cooking classes which are open to Head Start families.
+Twice each year, we offer 8-week cooking classes that are open to Head Start families.
 These cooking classes provide the tools to create healthy, well-balanced meals at home.
 We also host “Culture Weeks”, during which food is served to reflect the traditions of various cultures.
-In 2015-2016 we celebrated Native American, Hispanic, Polynesian & Hawaiian, and Chinese cultures.
+Last year, we celebrated Native American, Hispanic, Polynesian & Hawaiian, and Chinese cultures.

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.